 When a student transfers, the sending school shall include the JCPS Withdrawal and Release Form and the transcript indicating the student's academic progress through the current grading period.
-One copy of each shall be placed in the Student Cumulative Record Folder student's VISI.
+One copy of each shall be placed in the Student Cumulative Record Folder.